 In 2005 HelpWildlife.co.uk founder, Sarah, gathered together a list of the UK wildlife rescues of which she was aware to help her to assist people posting on online forums about sick and injured wildlife.

+Although there are other sites which list animal rescues we think HelpWildlife.co.uk is unique and the most comprehensive, reliable and up to date list of UK wildlife rescues available.
 We only list rescues which can help with wildlife and we proactively look for new rescues to add.
-We check every listing at least every six months to make sure the contact information remains up to date although, in practice, between rescues being able to edit their own listings, feedback left by visitors, and the feedback we get via our helpdesk, we generally know pretty quickly if a rescue changes their contact information, closes down, or even if they’re full.
-This, we think, makes our directory unique and the most reliable and up to date list of wildlife rescues available.
+We check every listing at least every six months to make sure the contact information remains up to date although, in practice, between rescues being able to edit their own listings, feedback left by visitors, and the feedback we get via our helpdesk, our site is updated pretty quickly if a rescue changes their contact information, closes down, or even if they’re full.

-Our aim is to list every rescue helping wildlife in the UK.
-However, we found that, as the site became well known and started to be recommended by wildlife rescues, the RSPCA and the RSPB, some smaller rescues found the number of calls generated by a listing on the site was too much to handle.
+Our aim is to list every source of help for sick and injured wildlife in the UK.
+However, we found that, as the site became busier some smaller rescues found the number of calls generated by a listing on the site was too much to handle.
 So, in 2019, we introduced a three tier system to the directory, so the bulk of the contacts were directed at the larger rescues and smaller rescues could reduce their visibility.